Catslife66/bookmark-manager/README.md

 ## Features

 - Add, edit, and delete bookmarks
-- User authentication with Clerk (social logins supported)
+- User authentication with NextAuth
 - PostgreSQL database hosted on Neon
 - Prisma ORM for schema and migrations
 - CI/CD with GitHub Actions